Aoife Colvill: International career

-Colvill represented the junior Australian national team during the 2019 AFC Under-19 Women's Championship qualifiers.
+An Irish Australian, Colvill represented the junior Australian national team during the 2019 AFC Under-19 Women's Championship qualifiers.

 In April 2021 Colvill was one of four Irish-eligible players to be invited to a senior Republic of Ireland national team training camp.
 In the event she suffered an injury and was unable to attend.
 Ireland coach Vera Pauw called up Colvill again in June 2021 for two friendlies against Iceland.
 She won her first senior cap in the first game, starting Ireland's 3–2 defeat at Laugardalsvöllur.